About This Website

 plant.
 You can also select "Now" which selects plants that are blooming now.

-"Now" is different than selecting the current date because a bookmarked link
+"Now" is different than selecting the current week because a bookmarked link

 containing "Now" will always track the current date.